ishrakahmad/pharmacymanagementsystem/README.md

-# cQuery for View medicine
+# Query for View medicine

 select * from medic
 select * from medic where mname like '"+txtSearch.Text+"%'